Ard3ny/ard3ny.github.io/_posts/2023-01-14-Netbird-VPN.md

 With the netbird you have to install the client on every node you want to connect with.
 The client will then generate the private key for that particular node (which never leaves the node) and sends the public key to the server (which can be self-hosted if you want to).
 After sending the public key to the server, the node receives the configuration file, which is then used for WireGuard configuration.

-Agent always checks if there is possibility of straight communication without going over server.
-So in the case of a server failing, the only thing that is not working is adding the nodes to the topology, but communication between nodes is working regardless.
+Agent always checks if there is the possibility of straight communication without going over the server.
+So in the case of a server failure, the only thing that is not working is adding the nodes to the topology, but communication between nodes is working regardless.

 ![img-description](/assets/img/posts/2023-01-14-Netbird-VPN.md/image-28.png)